 Like wine, every customer has their own unique character, history, and journey.

-The process of understanding and appreciating good wine is similar to understanding and engaging your customers: Collecting data points or “notes” to learn what makes customers unique, understanding the history and journey of each customer, and segmenting or categorising customers by attributes such as location, interests, behaviours, or lifetime value.
+The process of understanding and appreciating good wine is similar to understanding and engaging your customers: Collecting data points or “notes” to learn what makes customers unique, understanding the history and journey of each customer, and segmenting or categorizing customers by attributes such as location, interests, behaviors, or lifetime value.